The NTA Solution Project

 Kevin Drai

-Research intern graduated in psychology (major) with a minor in chemistry working on recruitment and chemical analysis of the project
+Kevin Drai was an undergraduate student in psychology (major) with a minor in chemistry working on recruitment and chemical analysis of the project.